Hanaa25/AWS-KMS-S3-Encryption-CloudTrail-Lab/README.md

 ---

-## 8. Test Public Object Access
+## 8. Make the S3 Object Public

 The S3 object was configured for public access as part of the experiment.

-The purpose was to examine whether S3-level public access would be sufficient to retrieve an object protected by SSE-KMS.
+The purpose was to determine whether S3-level public access would be sufficient to retrieve an object protected with SSE-KMS.

 ### Evidence